OVERVIEWKitsap County Public WorksDepartmentmakes ourcommunities better and safer places to live, work, and play.

 - Primarily works in an office environment, with routine field inspections/activities.

 - Position may require: walking and balancing (short or long distances), bending, stooping, twisting, reaching above and/or below shoulder, handling/grasping documents, Sitting and/or standing for short or extended periods of time, clear speaking and adequate hearing sufficient to communicate effectively and respond appropriately in-person and/or on the telephone; sufficient hearing and vision, repetitive motions for computeruse

 - Requires exertion of force of25 pounds occasionally, 10 pounds frequently, to lift/carry/move objects, files/documents, and other materials as required.

 OTHER POSITION RELATED INFORMATION

-- Supervise and provide leadership for an operational staff of 36 employees including 3 direct reports.
-Duties include setting work priorities, planning, organizing, assigning, advising, assisting, motivating and training as necessary.
+- Supervise assigned staff, including setting work priorities, planning, organizing, assigning, advising, assisting, motivating and training as necessary.
 Establish work rules and performance standards and evaluate the work of assigned staff and participate in the selection of new employees, including making recommendations regarding hiring, discipline, transfer and termination.
 Provide for the training and motivation of subordinates in order to make full use of individual capabilities and to meet changing system demands.

 - Who May Apply: This position is open to the general public.
 Applications will be screened for qualifications and completion of all the required materials and forms.
 The most competitive applicants may be contacted for further steps in the selection process, which may include testing for office and computer skills.